harvardinformatics/healthy-habits/healthy_habits_day1.md

 > **ACTIVITY: Put up example files and have students suggest how it might be reorganized**

 I've made a folder with a bunch of dummy files.
 Let's see if we can go through and reorganize it based on what we've learned today.
 Call out things you see that may be problematic.
 Feel free to be as pedantic or as critical as you want to be.
-(This folder activity inspired by the excelent [R for Data Science](https://r4ds.hadley.nz/) book chapter 6)
+(This folder activity inspired by the excelent [R for Data Science :octicons-link-external-24:](https://r4ds.hadley.nz/){:target="_blank"} book chapter 6)

 ## Project directories on the Cluster